DrBubblez/javascript-quiz/README.md

 ## Installation

+1. Link to webpage:
+OR
-Download the repository and open the `index.html` file in your browser.
+2. Download the repository and open the `index.html` file in your browser.

 ## Usage
 Launch in your browser and take the quiz.
 After the quiz is finished, you can either save score or try again.